d0tTino/GeneCoder/README.md

 | `dnaformer`   | DNAformer AI codec                              |
 | `deepdna`     | DeepDNA FEC plugin                              |

+> **FrameD removal notice:** GeneCoder 0.2.0 and later no longer ship the
+> FrameD wrapper because the upstream library fell out of maintenance.
+The LDPC,
+> Fountain and RaptorQ extras cover the advanced FEC use cases previously
+> handled by FrameD.

 Install all groups required for development and testing with:

 ```bash